-Sharna has traveled to Swaziland, Ghana and Malawi, and she knows that, “What we do works.
+Sharna has traveled to Swaziland, Ghana, and Malawi, and she knows that “What we do works.
 Literacy can lead to social change.
-What we do matters.”
+What we do matter.”

 But why should ALP do a golf tournament?
 Isn’t its mission creating libraries in rural Africa?

 While volunteers in the U.S. and Canada collect gently used children’s books and raise the funds to mail them to New Orleans and ship them to Africa, ALP has other operational expenses—training manuals for librarians, HIV/AIDS readers for the libraries, travel expenses for our African partners and librarians to attend our bi-annual summit.
 In addition, ALP hired its first staff person, Isabelle Mussard, in 2016 to lead ALP’s continued growth.
 These expenses mean that the Board needs to develop additional fund-raising strategies to ensure ALP’s health and sustainability.

 But the tournament is not just about fundraising; it is also about friend-raising.
 As Sharna says, “We want more people exposed to our mission and the work we do.
 We want to broaden our reach and extend our network.”

 The ALP Board decided to postpone the tournament until spring in order to ensure that it is an extraordinary event for golfers, volunteers, and sponsors.
 Stay tuned for updated information.

 A successful golf tournament will help ALP change lives in rural Africa, book by book.